Sheedy21/casa0018/Assessment/Reports/README.md

 This project was built considering three key building blocks and some suggestions received from the presentation.

-- Input: To train this model was necessary a set of images with different sizes which were downloaded from Google images instead of taking pictures to have a variety of images.
-To automathize this process was necessary to use the Image Downloader extension.
+- Input: To train this model was necessary a set of images with different sizes to run the different experiments.

 - Processing and storing: In this step was consider different enviroments to process the data and to train the model.
 With all the images downloaded, it was used jupyter notebook to get some descriptive statistics of the data; and then, all the images were standarized running a script in Anaconda prompt and labeled using LabelImg.
-In this procedure, it is important to mention that it took a lot of time to label all the images because we have to especify the object from the image.
-For this reason, at the beginning was considered a small dataset.
-Once, all the information was labeled, it is splitted in two folders (train and test) and then, they are exported in two csv files to generate the TFRecords.
-For this step was used two scripts from Dat Tran’s raccoon detector.
-Another important file that contains all the information required to train the model is the config file.
-This file was modified following the steps performed by Gilbert Tanner.
-For the next step, the clean data and all the input files were stored in a Github repository to train the model using a script created by Chengwei which was performed in Google Colab.
-This code was adapted to run the  experiments iteratively in this cloud service because of the different configurations and the type of processor that this environment supports.
+Once, all the information was labeled, it was split in two folders (train and test data) and then, they were exported in two csv files to generate the TFRecords.
+Another file created to train the model was the label map that contains all the label information.
+And the last and most important file that contains all the information and parameters used for the custom object detector is the config file which was modified considering my own information.
+For the next step, the clean data and all the input files were stored in a Github repository to train the model, this procedure was performed in Google Colab.

 - Output: Once the data was processed, the model was evaluated considering short videos based on the probability of recognition for each object detected.
-For this step was used the code from zszazi's Object detection to evualate video frames.

 The diagram below summarizes all the procedures that have been done in this work.